Does my financial aid automatically pay my Emergency Tuition and Fees Loan (ETFL)?

-The maximum amount you can borrow is the amount due on your required tuition and fees for the term in which you are applying.
-This loan will not cover optional fees (sports passes, parking etc).
-If you need money to pay for optional fees, please consider a Short-term Loan.
+The maximum amount you can borrow is the amount due on your required tuition and fees for the semester in which you are applying.
+This loan will not cover optional fees (sports passes, parking, etc.).
+If you need money to pay for optional fees, please consider a Short-Term Loan.

 I have borrowed an ETFL in a previous semester.
 Do I need to sign a new promissory note?